afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 ## Policies & Procedures

 Each Regulated Entity should have a board-level model policy (self-standing or part of a broader document) that describes its model risk framework and sets its model risk appetite commensurate with the organization’s complexity, business activities, and overall organizational structure.
-The model policy should define what qualifies as a model, model-based application, modeling process
+The model policy should define what qualifies as a model, model-based application, modeling process or significant EUC.

-AB 2013-07 (November 20, 2013) Page 7 Public
----
-## HO FHFA

-or significant EUC.
 The policy should define how to classify a model based on purpose, use and related importance to a Regulated Entity’s financial statements, financial disclosures, risk management, or decision making.
 Furthermore, the model policy should identify individual roles within the model risk governance framework and assign responsibilities to the business units and risk oversight for the development and maintenance of each model.
 The designation of responsibilities should clearly indicate the parties responsible for reviewing and approving models as well as significant changes to models.
 In addition, parties should be identified as responsible for evaluating the model’s output (e.g., risk metrics), inputs (e.g., data inputs and assumptions), and any manipulation of the output that goes into final reports.

 Senior management should supplement board-level policies with more granular policies and procedures depending on the degree and complexity of model use.
 The board and/or its delegates should review and approve model risk management policies on an annual basis.
 Policies should cover all aspects of model risk management including the definition and classification of models; assessment of model risk; acceptable practices for model development, testing, implementation, use, and effective challenge; appropriate model validation activities; and oversight and controls over the model risk management process.